xenpac/ESP32-CAM-with-LED-control/Readme.md

 It looks, the camera is working stable now.

-The default stream-resolution can be specified in app_httpd.c.
+The default stream-resolution can be specified in app_camera.c, line 69.

 ## Camera Web interfaces via http: